-An INSPECT report summarizes the ephedrine, pseudoephedrine or controlled substances a patient has been prescribed, the practitioner who prescribed them and the dispensing pharmacy where the patient obtained them.
-Each time ephedrine, pseudoephedrine, or a controlled substance is dispensed, the dispenser is required to submit the following information to INSPECT:
+An INSPECT report summarizes a patient's controlled substance prescription history.
+Each time ephedrine, pseudoephedrine or a controlled substance designated by the board under IC 35-48-2-5 through IC 35-48-2-10 is dispensed, the dispenser is required to submit the following information to INSPECT:

 A. The patient's name.